 Adding some plant materials will make most drainage systems more attractive.
 Using native plants that can handle both dry and wet conditions gives the best results.

-Even for simple drainage issues, it will be worth consulting with a landscape design professional that is experienced with grading and drainage.
+While there are definitely things you can do to address drainage issues yourself, depending on the severity of water pooling it will be worth consulting with a landscape design professional experienced in grading and drainage.

-Wright Landscape Services have helped countless homeowners in Kitchener, Waterloo, Cambridge and the surrounding areas to remedy their soggy backyards in an attractive and effective way.
+Wright Landscape Services has helped countless homeowners in Kitchener, Waterloo, Cambridge and the surrounding areas to remedy their soggy backyards in an attractive and effective way.

 If you think you might have a problem with the drainage on your property, contact us for a free consultation.